nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Unlinks the exam from the specified task according to the index given.

 Format: `e unlink INDEX`
-* Unlinks the exam from the task at the specific index from the task list.
+* Unlinks the exam from the task at the specific `INDEX` from the task list.
-* INDEX refers to the index number shown in the task list of the task to be unlinked.
+* `INDEX` refers to the index number shown in the task list of the task to be unlinked.
-* INDEX must be a positive integer 1, 2, 3, …​
+* `INDEX` must be a positive integer 1, 2, 3, …​
-* If INDEX is non-positive or more than the number of tasks in the task list, an error message will be displayed.
+* If `INDEX` is non-positive or more than the number of tasks in the task list, an error message will be displayed.

 Example:
 `e unlink 1` unlinks the first task in the task list from its current exam.